AlexsLemonade/OpenScPCA-analysis/analyses/doublet-detection/README.md

 - `{dataset}_scrublet.tsv`: `barcodes`, `scrublet_score`, `scrublet_prediction`

 The ScPCA TSV files for `scDblFinder` results have only the columns `barcodes`, `score`, and `class`.
+Note that SCEs with fewer than 10 droplets will not be run through `scDblFinder`, so their associated result TSVs will contain `NA` values in the `score` and `class` columns.

 ## Software requirements